kroxylicious/kroxylicious-junit5-extension/README.md

 Which kind of cluster is chosen depends on the requirements of your test.
 For example, using containers allows to easily test against different broker versions.

-Other provisioning mechanisms will be added in the future (e.g. provisioning a cluster within Kubernetes using [Strimzi](https://strimzi.io/)).

 ## Template tests